yorkpshaw/hot-stocks/journals/york.md

+## Tuesday, November 22
+Today, I worked on:

+    -

 ## Monday, November 21
 Today, I worked on:

-    - Added code for get_all_news_items ACL and polished it up with the team
+    - Added code for get_all_news_items ACL
-    - Reviewing database table organization with the team -
+    - Reviewing database table organization with the team
+    - Began to work on side Navbar with the team
+    - Will try to solve the issue of main page text hiding behind navbar

 ## Sunday, November 20
 Today, I worked on: